This Policy was last updated on June 9, 2022.

 - To send periodic emails.
 We use your email address for order processing, including to send you information and updates pertaining to your order.
 We may also respond to your inquiries or other requests.
 Additionally, if you opt-in to our mailing list, you will receive emails that may include company news, updates, or related product or service information.

 - To interact on social media.
-We use, for example, Facebook, Twitter, and Pinterest to target audiences that may be interested in our products and services.
+We use, for example, Facebook, Twitter, Pinterest and TikTok to target audiences that may be interested in our products and services.
 We are not responsible for these social networks as they are governed by their respective privacy policies and terms and we recommend you carefully review such policies and terms.

 - To evaluate or conduct a business transaction.
 To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets ("Transaction"), whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us about our Website users or customers is among the assets being transferred, which may occur prior to the closing of such Transaction.